Gandi/libvmod-unidirectors/README.rst

 ::

-	VOID director.random(INT  choices=2)
+	VOID director.random(INT choices=1)

 Description
-	Configure a director as power of two random choices.
+	Configure a director as random.

-	The director chooses the less busy backend server between two backend selected with weighted random algorithm.
-The choices is 2 per default and can be changes.
-With choices < 2, algorithm is a weighted random distribution.
+	The random director distributes load over the backends using a weighted random probability distribution.
+With choices=2, the director chooses the less busy backend server between two backend selected with weighted random algorithm.
+This algorithm is known as power of two random choices.
-	This director with default value generally shows very good distribution, it should be privileged over leastconn and round_robin director.
+	Choices.

 	WARNING: need unidirectors patch for Varnish (for vdi_uptime_f)